drovandi/CSProDashboard/README.md

   * CRUD (insert, delete, update);

 ## How to build

+##Create the Dashboard database
-In order to simplify the description of the build steps, we assume that your [CsPro2Sql](https://github.com/mauroIstat/CsPro2Sql) property file is the following (eg. `Household.properties`):
+In order to describe the build steps, we assume that your [CsPro2Sql](https://github.com/mauroIstat/CsPro2Sql) property file is the following (eg. `Household.properties`):
 ```
 # Source CsPro database
 db.source.uri=jdbc:mysql://localhost:3306